gvwilson/thirdbit/_posts/2009/2009-09-15-first-gov-20-class.md

 	<li><a href="http://visiblegovernment.ca/">Visiblegovernment.ca</a></li>
 	<li><a href="http://delicious.com/tag/opendata">delicious.com/tag/opendata</a></li>
 </ul>
-If you know of more, please add them in comments---the students would be grateful for your help.
+If you know of more, please add them in comments—the students would be grateful for your help.